tsenying/CarND-Vehicle-Detection/README.md

 The goals of this project are the following:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a Linear SVM classifier
 * In addition, apply a color transform to each video frame image and then append binned color features, as well as histograms of color, to the HOG feature vector.
 * For the first two steps, normalize the features and randomize a selection for training and testing.
 * Implement a sliding-window technique and use the trained classifier to search for vehicles in images.